jsumners/jrfom.com/content/posts/2022/05/08/chain-waxing/index.md

 ## Waxing The Chain

-The howto that [Slica provides][slica-howto] is fairly comprehensive and easy to follow.
+The howto that [Slica provides][silca-howto] is fairly comprehensive and easy to follow.
 In short:

 1. Put the wax into the InstantPot and set the cooker to slow cook on high.
 It's